Romania - Country Commercial Guide

 The market size, measured by revenue, of the Software Development in Romania industry is €3.2bn in 2022.

-Software Development in Romania
+The average Software Development in Romania business in Romania has 6.3 employees.

 Market Entry

 Companies can benefit from an additional deduction of 50% from the eligible expenses for research and development.
 Moreover, accelerated depreciation may be applied for devices and equipment used in research and development activity.
-For large investments, state aid schemes or individual aid may be available.
+For significant investments, state aid schemes or individual aid may be available.

 Romania has laws on electronic commerce, online copyrights, electronic signature, electronic payment, online advertising, personal data protection, cybercrime, internet pornography, and electronic communications.

-The government also developed some draft laws for minimum security conditions of digital systems for the Public Administration and national electronic records.
+The government also developed draft laws for minimum security conditions of digital systems for the Public Administration and national electronic records.

 Leading Sub-Sectors